-The Group has grown from 1,988 stores in 2009 to 5,076 stores in 2019.
+The Group has grown from 1,988 stores in 2009 to 4,856 stores at 31 August 2021.
 The Group has made significant investments to upgrade the customer experience in both old and new stores.
 Meanwhile, online shopping has been rolled out globally and is currently available in 51 markets.
-The digital shift is changing the role of the stores, which the Group believes now need to fulfil two roles: firstly to provide a show-room experience to customers beyond just offering an assortment of clothing, forming an integral part of the omni-channel offering and experience based on the Group's new digital tools listed below (see "Investment in digital infrastructure"), and secondly, with their physical proximity to customers, the Group's stores have the potential to become logistic hubs for improved last-mile online deliveries, and to provide new features tailored to the local customer, such as sustainable offerings including product return services and recycling services.
+The digital shift is changing the role of the stores, which the Group believes now need to fulfil two roles: firstly to provide a show-room experience to customers beyond just offering an assortment of clothing, forming an integral part of the omnichannel offering and experience based on the Group's new digital tools listed below (see "Investment in digital infrastructure"), and secondly, with their physical proximity to customers, the Group's stores have the potential to become logistic hubs for improved last-mile online deliveries, and to provide new features tailored to the local customer, such as sustainable offerings including product return services and recycling services.